open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/lars.md

 ## System Description

 The launch and recovery system (LARS) consist of two main subsystems, i.e., the A-Frame and the winch, as shown in Figure 1.
 Figure 2 depicts the modeling sketch of the LARS.
-The LARS model of interest has two degree of freedom (DoF) enabled by the tilting cylinder and the winch drum through the sheave connected to the A-Frame beam.
+The LARS model of interest has two degrees of freedom (DoF) enabled by the tilting cylinder and the winch drum through the sheave connected to the A-Frame beam.

 {%
     include figure.html img="/assets/img/lars/gunnerus_rov.png"